“He provides practical and strategic advice that reflects commercial realities. [He] is extraordinarily talented.”

-Greg has led investigations on behalf of a variety of clients across a wide range of industries.
-He regularly represents corporate and individual clients in investigations led by the US Department of Justice, the US Securities and Exchange Commission, the Commodity Futures Trading Commission, state attorneys general and other US and foreign regulators.
-These matters have involved investigations of alleged violations of the FCPA, public corruption, commercial bribery, insider trading, accounting fraud, market manipulation (including spoofing), US sanctions, the False Claims Act, antitrust, customs, tax, money laundering and environmental offenses.
-Greg also counsels clients on compliance programs and due diligence relating to acquisitions and joint ventures.
+Greg regularly represents corporate and individual clients in investigations led by the US Department of Justice, the US Securities and Exchange Commission, the Commodity Futures Trading Commission, state attorneys general and other US and foreign regulators.
+These matters have involved various areas of the law, including the FCPA and domestic corruption statutes, federal securities laws, US sanctions, the False Claims Act, antitrust, customs, tax, money laundering and environmental offenses.

-Prior to rejoining Mayer Brown in 2013, Greg served as an assistant US attorney in Chicago, assigned to the Public Corruption section.
-Greg prosecuted numerous public officials and law enforcement officers with fraud, bribery, extortion and tax offenses, including the bribery prosecution of an Illinois state representative.
-Greg served as trial counsel in over a dozen criminal jury trials, including the month-long trial of William Cellini, a longstanding Illinois powerbroker convicted of extorting campaign contributions for then-Governor Rod Blagojevich.
-In addition to his corruption experience, Greg investigated and prosecuted a wide range of federal criminal cases involving complex financial fraud, money laundering, computer offenses and international drug trafficking.
-For example, in separate investigations, Greg prosecuted numerous high-ranking members of both the Los Zetas and Sinaloa cartels.
+Prior to rejoining Mayer Brown in 2013, Greg served as an Assistant US Attorney in Chicago, assigned to the Public Corruption section.
+Greg prosecuted numerous public officials and law enforcement officers with bribery, extortion, fraud and tax offenses, including the prosecutions of multiple Illinois state representatives.
+In addition to his corruption experience, Greg investigated and prosecuted a wide range of federal criminal cases involving complex financial fraud, money laundering, computer offenses and international drug trafficking, including prosecutions of numerous high-ranking members of the Los Zetas and Sinaloa cartels.

 Greg began his legal career as a law clerk for the Honorable Deanell Reece Tacha, Chief Judge of the US Court of Appeals for the Tenth Circuit.